 Independence.
 Each partner’s trust is effectively independent of the others (it is even possible to have partners that are not discretionary trusts, but which are unit trusts, or even companies or individuals, although some of the benefits of operating through this type of structure may then be lost).

 Your partnership (just like a trust) is not a separate identity for tax.
-You may still need to register for TFN, GST, ABN, PAYG.
+However, you may still need to register for TFN, GST, ABN, PAYG.
 You can do this for free on the ATO website.

 After a Partnership deed is signed, a partnership bank account is opened.

-Please telephone us for more legal advice on this document.
+Please telephone us for more legal advice on building your Australian Partnership Agreement.

 Legal Consolidated Barristers and Solicitors